CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ![disable-server.png](../../assets/images/local-install/disable-server.png)

 1. In Docker Desktop, check if SQL Server is ready.
-To do that, select the SQL Server container and look for the similar section in logs.
+To do that, select the SQL Server container and look for a similar section in logs.

     ![sql-server-logs.png](../../assets/images/local-install/sql-server-logs.png)